m-faisal-iqbal/asteroids/README.md

 A small clone of the classic Asteroids game built with Python and Pygame.

-This is my second guided project on boot.dev[boot.dev] (Backend Developer Path).
+This is my second guided project on [boot.dev](https://www.boot.dev).

 About
 -----